MJEND7/MJEND7/README.md

 I am looking to collab with people's projects, also Halo 2❤ is the best.

-- 🔭 I’m currently working on MTA, Code+, SermX
+- 🔭 I’m currently working on MTA, Code+, C#

 - 📫 How to reach me you can DM me on discord @MJEND#8601 or at my dev email: mjend.dev@gmail.com